nickjbrowning/cscs-docs/docs/policies/index.md

 ## Computing Budget

-Compute time on Alps systems is accounted in node hours; computing time on CSCS systems that allow node sharing will be accounted in core hours.
+Compute time on Alps systems is measured in node hours.
+Currently, we only support exclusive node allocations.
+This means that even if you utilize only a portion of a node’s resources (e.g., a single GPU), your account will still be charged for the entire node.

 Please note that resources at CSCS are assigned over three-months windows